-The movements in the Group's reserves are shown on page 31.
+The movements in the Group's reserves are shown in the Consolidated Statement of Changes in Equity.

 Retained earnings comprises any surplus arising from the profit for the year or period and is taken to this reserve which may be utilised for the payment of dividends.